 All Saints' College; a Catholic school serving the greater Maitland community.

-2018 is a very special year for All Saints’ College, Maitland, as we consolidate and combine two proud Catholic Colleges: St Peter’s - in the Marist tradition and St Mary’s - a Dominican College - into All Saints’ College (ASC) Maitland, the largest Catholic College in the Maitland-Newcastle Diocese.
+2018 was a very special year for All Saints’ College, Maitland, as we consolidated and combined two proud Catholic Colleges: St Peter’s - in the Marist tradition and St Mary’s - a Dominican College - into All Saints’ College (ASC) Maitland, the largest Catholic College in the Maitland-Newcastle Diocese.

 As we share our Catholic story at All Saints’ College we explore much of Australian educational and social foundation history including the clergy who travelled far from their homes, Indigenous Australians and their spiritual and personal journey, the first explorers, settlements, country town living, hardship and hard work and reward and reconciliation.